 Another key to success in the online personal training business is online presence.
 This enables a business to obtain an online home, a domain.

 Having a personal domain is important to a personal training website.
-Make sure that the domain name and the name of the business correspond.
+Make sure that the domain name, logo, and the name of the business correspond.

 Selecting the right domain name is something that requires some planning and thinking.